MaverickMartyn/sqltools/README.md

 # SqlTools
-SQL syntax highlighting and completion for Visual Studio
+SQL syntax highlighting and completion for string literals in Visual Studio.

+This project was forked from [mojtabakaviani/sqltools](https://github.com/mojtabakaviani/sqltools), and includes a fix from [abdonkov/sqltools](https://github.com/abdonkov/sqltools).
+Some of the additional changes include, but are not limited to:
+* Highlighting of single- and multi-line comments.
+* Auto-completion suggestions only show up when the cursor is inside a string literal.
+* Project updated to remove remnants of older project formats.
+* General code clean-up and misc. minor fixes.

+The latest release can be found on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=MaverickMartyn.sqltools-improved).